Policy Statement: APNA Position Paper (White Paper) Process and Guidelines

-- Position papers state positions officially endorsed by the American Psychiatric Nurses Association (APNA) as authorized by the Board of Directors and are intended to advance the practice of psychiatric-mental health nursing.
+- Position papers state positions officially endorsed by the American Psychiatric Nurses Association (APNA) as authorized by the Board of Directors and are intended to advance the profession of psychiatric-mental health nursing.
 Position papers discuss issues in the field of psychiatric-mental health nursing of vital interest to the public and to the membership at large.
-A position paper will discuss not only the majority opinion about its subject but also a range of accepted (mainstream) minority opinions.
+A position paper will discuss not only the majority opinion about its subject but also a range of accepted (mainstream) minority opinions and will be based on the best available evidence.
 The purpose of a position paper (white paper) is to advocate a specific solution or best way to go in addressing a particular concern.

 - A position paper is initiated by the President or by direction of the Board of Directors.

-- The lead author, with the Board’s approval, selects experts and co-authors to assist in preparing the first draft of the paper.
+- Members with subject matter expertise are identified and approved by the board to assist in preparing the first draft of the paper.

 - The first draft is submitted to the Board of Directors for review and comment.
 The Board of Directors votes (simple majority) to accept or reject the paper in concept.
 The Board could request further revision or clarification before taking a vote.

 - The authors re-edit the paper based on members’ comments and then submit it to the Board for approval.
-The Board votes (simple majority—or could be super majority ¾) to accept, accept with additional revisions, or reject the paper.
+The Board votes (simple majority) to accept, accept with additional revisions, or reject the paper.

-- Accepted position papers will be published as approved (with the exception of stylistic changes) in the Journal of the American Psychiatric Nurses Association and posted on the website as a position endorsed by the American Psychiatric Nurses Association for five years.
+- Accepted position papers will be published as approved (with the exception of stylistic changes) on the website as a position endorsed by the American Psychiatric Nurses Association for three years.

-- APNA’s endorsement of a position paper ends five years from publication of the position paper.
-APNA may renew its endorsement of a position paper by following steps 2-10 above, with revision of the original manuscript as appropriate for changes in knowledge or understanding that occur during the five year life of the original position paper.
+- APNA’s endorsement of a position paper ends three years from publication of the position paper.
+APNA may renew its endorsement of a position paper by following steps below, with revision of the original manuscript as appropriate for changes in knowledge or understanding that occur during the three-year life of the original position paper.

-A paper shall be concise (fewer than 2000 words recommended) and formatted as below:
+A position paper shall be concise (fewer than 2000 words recommended) and formatted as below:

 Abstract: The abstract is a concise (fewer than 250 words) review of the paper.
 The abstract summarizes the introduction, background, body, and major points of the paper.